JasonSFuller/homelab/containers/coredns/README.md

 # CoreDNS

-Run a CoreDNS container for my home lab for DNS services.
+Run a CoreDNS container for DNS service in my home lab.

 - runs in a container, via `podman`
 - live reload configs after saving (both `Corefile` and zones)
 - zones created for .home and .corp TLDs (which are [safe to use privately](https://www.icann.org/en/board-activities-and-meetings/materials/approved-board-resolutions-regular-meeting-of-the-icann-board-04-02-2018-en#2.c))

 ## One-time setup